-The concessionary bus fares scheme allows pass holders to travel anywhere in England on local buses for free during off-peak times (9.30am to 11pm) and at any time on weekends and bank holidays.
+The concessionary bus fares scheme allows pass holders to travel anywhere in England on local buses for free during off peak times, 9.30am to 11pm, and at any time on weekends and bank holidays.
 This applies to older persons and eligible disabled people, who are resident in England.
-Further information about your bus pass is given below.
-If you do not already have a bus pass, please visit our page about applying for a travel concession.

 From 6 April 2010 the qualifying age for both men and women has been linked to the state pensionable age for women.
-The qualifying age will gradually increase from 60 to 65 over the next ten years.
+The qualifying age will gradually increase from 60 to 65 over the coming years.

 If you're a man born after 5 April 1950, you'll become eligible when you reach the pensionable age of a woman born on the same day.

 You can check when you will become eligible for a bus pass at the GOV.UK website.